 For all other people making an Inheritance Act claim, “Reasonable Financial Provision” means such financial provision as would be reasonable for their maintenance.

-If an inheritance claim arises under the 1975 Inheritance Act it is usual for the beneficiaries, the executors and the person bringing the claim to all be separately represented by their own solicitor.
+If a claim arises under the Inheritance Act it is usual for the beneficiaries, the executors and the person bringing the claim to all be separately represented by their own solicitor.

 Solicitors have to be careful not to allow situations to develop where a conflict of interest arises.
 Executors must take a neutral approach to inheritance claims and if solicitors are already involved in winding up the estate then the beneficiaries really need to appoint separate lawyers.

-It is important for anyone embarking upon litigation, and inheritance claims in particular, to consider how much it will cost and how it will be paid.
+It is important for anyone bringing or defending an inheritance claim to consider how much it will cost and how those costs will be paid.

-We hope this brief FAQ has been helpful.
-However, if you require further guidance on inheritance act claims or wish to know more about your prospects of bringing a successful claim under the Inheritance (Provision for Family and Dependants) Act then please contact us for free initial legal help and an assessment of your case.
+We hope this brief inheritance claim FAQ has been helpful.
+However, if you require further guidance on Inheritance Act claims or wish to know more about your prospects of bringing a successful claim under the Inheritance (Provision for Family and Dependants) Act then please contact us for free initial legal help and an assessment of your case.